mlz5080/COMP474_project1/README.md

 query.py - Allows a user to query Knowledge Graph with questions from Assignment description

 # Queries and their results;
-Queries found in [path-to-project]/COMP474_project1/queries directory Results are found in the [path-to-project]COMP474_project1/results directory
+Queries; found in [path-to-project]/COMP474_project1/queries directory

+Results; found in the [path-to-project]COMP474_project1/results directory